FOREIGN LEASING MARKET

 At the same time, net profit for the 3rd quarter of 2022 amounted to 8,200,212 thousand tenge.

-The growth of return on equity and assets since 2014 is the result of an increase in the profit margin of the IDF compared to the profit of 2014
+The growth of return on equity and assets since 2014 is the result of an increase in the size of the profit of the IDF compared to the profit of 2014